-Edmund’s first book, The Invention of Angela Carter: A Biography, was published in 2016.
+His first book, The Invention of Angela Carter: A Biography, was published in 2016.
 It won the Somerset Maugham Award and the Slightly Foxed Best First Biography Prize, was a finalist for the National Book Critics Circle Award, and was selected as a Book of the Year in the Guardian, Observer, Financial Times, Spectator, Daily Telegraph and Sunday Times.

 He lives in north London with his wife and son.